 The Ohio State University is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
-The MACPR and MS Pharmacology programs are not accredited, as there is currently no accreditation available for clinical research programs.
+The MCR and MS Translational Pharmacology programs are not accredited, as there is currently no accreditation available for clinical research programs.
 However, we have developed the program to meet the competencies developed by the Consortium of Academic Programs in Clinical Research and plan to apply for accreditation as soon as the opportunity is available.
-There is no accreditation available for the MS Pharmacology program, which is typically true of all science programs.
+There is no accreditation available for the MS Translational Pharmacology program, which is typically true of all science programs.
 Accreditation is usually only available for professional academic programs, like engineering, nursing, business, etc.

 Our programs require a culminating project or activity in the last semester of a student's course of study.
 Nearly all of our students who are working full-time will perform a culminating project in conjunction with a clinical research site, although a couple have proposed working four 10-hour days per week or taking vacation time to perform a practicum one day per week on site.
 Whether you choose a culminating project, activity or a practicum (depending on your program of enrollment and areas of interest), we ask that you initiate the search to find a research site.